 Air Fryer Oatmeal Cookies have never been easier or more delicious!
 These cookies are sweet, chewy, and packed with raisins.
-They're also vegan and gluten free, so perfect to serve to any crowd.
+They're also vegan and gluten-free, so perfect to serve any crowd.

 I love a deep, rich chocolate frosting.
 But sometimes, you want that creamy tang of cream cheese.
 Add this 4-ingredient vegan cream cheese frosting to your favorite vegan cake, cookies, or donuts.

 Simple can sometimes be the best.
 This vegan birthday cake recipe is so simple but delicious with a moist, fluffy yellow cake surrounded by a creamy vegan buttercream frosting.
 Yum!